liangbee/EC463MiniProject/README.md

 This project was written in python3 using the Django web framework

-Link for final project (hosted on AWS): http://13.59.50.148:8000/accounts/login/?next=/catalog/
+Link for final project (hosted on AWS): http://13.59.50.148:8000/accounts/login/?next=/catalog/ (this link will not work anymore because we are not paying for the EC2 instance that hosts it anymore :-( )

 Links to development log (Agile sprint planning) :
 * Sprint 1 (1 week):http://bit.ly/2OxIO2N